Champii/Rock/README.md

 ## Install

-How to install and run the binary:
+How to install and run the compiler:

 ### Using released binary